Tuition and fees for Guest and Senior Guest auditors

 Wisconsin Resident guest auditors tuition waiver with documented disability:

-Note- Under UW Board of Regents policy, disabled persons receiving and and who are residents of Wisconsin may qualify to Guest-audit courses with fees waived.
+Note- Under UW Board of Regents policy, disabled persons receiving Social Security Disability Insurance (SSDI) or Social Security Insurance (SSI) benefits and are residents of Wisconsin may qualify to Guest-audit courses with fees waived.

 - If you are receiving SSI or SSDI, please send a copy of your benefits letter to our office after you submit your Guest auditor application.
 You can obtain a Social Security release of information form here.